adrivargascouri/CNN-fruitproject/README.md

-# CNN Project: Automatic Fruit Classification with Deep Learning
+# CNN Project: Automatic Fruit Classification

 This project implements a Convolutional Neural Network (CNN) using Keras and TensorFlow to classify images of fruits.
 The model can identify the fruit class from 150x150 pixel color images and serves as a solid foundation for inventory apps, smart agriculture, supermarkets, education, and more.